Differences between fixed and adjustable rate loans

 Your first few years of payments on a fixed-rate loan are applied mostly to pay interest.
 As you pay on the loan, more of your payment is applied to principal.

-You might choose a fixed-rate loan to lock in a low rate.
-Borrowers select these types of loans because interest rates are low and they want to lock in the low rate.
-If you have an Adjustable Rate Mortgage (ARM) now, refinancing into a fixed-rate loan can offer greater monthly payment stability.
-If you currently have an Adjustable Rate Mortgage (ARM), we can assist you in locking a fixed-rate at a favorable rate.
-Call AccessOne Mortgage at 919-787-6080 to discuss your situation with one of our professionals.
+You can choose a fixed-rate loan in order to lock in a low rate.
+People choose fixed-rate loans when interest rates are low and they wish to lock in at the lower rate.
+For homeowners who have an ARM now, refinancing with a fixed-rate loan can provide greater monthly payment stability.
+If you currently have an Adjustable Rate Mortgage (ARM), we'll be glad to help you lock in a fixed-rate at a good rate.
+Call AccessOne Mortgage at 919-787-6080 for details.

-ARMs most often have their lowest, most attractive rates toward the start of the loan.
-They guarantee that rate from a month to ten years.
+ARMs most often feature their lowest, most attractive rates at the start.
+They usually guarantee that rate from a month to ten years.
 You've probably read about 5/1 or 3/1 ARMs.
-In these loans, the introductory rate is set for three or five years.
+For these loans, the initial rate is set for three or five years.
 After this period it adjusts every year.
-These loans are fixed for 3 or 5 years, then they adjust.
-These loans are usually best for borrowers who anticipate moving in three or five years.
-These types of ARMs benefit borrowers who will sell their house or refinance before the initial lock expires.
+These loans are fixed for a number of years (3 or 5), then adjust.
+These loans are often best for borrowers who anticipate moving in three or five years.
+These types of adjustable rate loans are best for people who will sell their house or refinance before the loan adjusts.

 Most borrowers who choose ARMs do so when they want to take advantage of lower introductory rates and do not plan on remaining in the home for any longer than the initial low-rate period.
 ARMs can be risky in a down market because homeowners could be stuck with rates that go up when they cannot sell their home or refinance at the lower property value.